Competitions and Awards

 The theme of undergraduate and graduate competitions can vary greatly, but typically might include a skills, enterprise, employment or innovation focus.
 In some instances, the topic is related to current industry or sector issues and challenges.
 Other competitions may have a more academic focus.
 Some are regional or national, others are global!
 You may be required to submit a proposal, find a solution to a problem, work as part of a team or to develop an idea, product or campaign.

 Competitions may take place on campus or could be hosted by an employer, as part of industry and university engagement activities.
-Others may be coordinated by the Careers, Employability and Enterprise Centre, such as:
+Others may be coordinated by the Careers & Enterprise Centre, such as:

 Blueprint – Blueprint is a high profile, annual student enterprise competition, supported by Santander Universities.